fitnr/savi-750/README.md

 Topics will be covered that day in class.
 Reading assignments are to be read before class in preparation of the lecture and exercises.
 Assignments are due before the start of the next class and build on the information presented in class.

 ### Weekly assignment
-Find an interesting or visually compelling map (interactive or static) or visualization online and write 2-3 paragraphs on the visualization, discussing the data source(s), the visual style, and how well the data was represented.
+Find an interesting or visually compelling map (interactive or static) or visualization online and write 2-3 paragraphs on the visualization, discussing the data source(s), the visual style, the creator's goals and audience, and how well the data was represented.
 Feel free to use the visualization resources listed below.
 Submit your analysis (include a link to the visualization) to this repository before each class.
+Come prepared to informally present the project to your classmates.

 ----